So you’ve decided to move to Portugal? Great choice!

 Types of income accepted

-Here are the types of income that are generally acceptable for the Portugal D7 visa application:
+The following types of income are generally acceptable for the application:

 - Pension income